 The issue of certification of new & extant plant varieties is in the limelight thanks to the PepsiCo issue.
-The latest data indicates that of the 4500 odd certificates issued so far, 40% were issued to farmers, 29% to private organizations, 23% to public bodies like ICAR and 8% to state agricultural universities.
+The latest data indicates that of the 6400 odd certificates issued so far, 54% were issued to farmers, 25% to private organizations, 21% to public bodies like ICAR and state agricultural universities.

-Recently, PepsiCo India Holdings Ltd.’s registration of a certain variety of potato was revoked in India by the ‘Protection of Plant Varieties and Farmers Rights Authority’ noting that the certificate of registration was granted on the basis of incorrect information furnished by the multinational company.
-The order came after almost 30 months of filing the revocation application, which was filed in June 2019.
-The potato variety, FL-2027, used for manufacturing Lays potato chips garnered attention when the company sued a few farmers in Gujarat for infringing its patent rights by illegally growing, producing, and selling the variety without the company’s permission, back in 2019.
+PepsiCo India Holdings Ltd.’s potato variety, FL-2027, used for manufacturing Lays potato chips had garnered attention when the Company sued a few farmers in Gujarat for allegedly infringing its patent rights by illegally growing, producing, and selling the variety without the company’s permission, back in 2019.
 Later, the company withdrew the lawsuits to settle the issue amicably.

 IPR Protection for improved seed varieties